nhsd-a2si/docs-dos-api/_pages/deploy/deploy_overview.md

 ## Deployment Overview

-This section provides information you will need in order to deploy your application against the DoS API suite.
+This section provides information you will need in order to get your application deployed against the live DoS APIs.